lightbits/lightbits.github.io/euler2/euler2.markdown

     |  z    1   -x |
     | -y    x    1 |

-This is **a pretty good matrix**, as far as matrices go, anyway.
-Not only does it have anti-symmetry around the diagonal but it also turns out that, no matter what Euler angle order you consider, they all tend toward it, for smaller and smaller angles.
+This is **a pretty cool matrix**, as far as matrices go, anyway.
+Not only does it have a neat anti-symmetric pattern around the diagonal but, more importantly, it so happens to be that no matter what Euler angle order you consider, they are all approximately equal to this matrix, for small angles.

 <!-- So when we update the current rotation with the offset from gradient descent: